vintasoftware/github-metrics/README.md

 The run command takes the following arguments:

-`--metric`: The reference for the metric you'd like to calculate
+`--metric`: The reference for the metric you'd like to calculate.
+If no metric is provided, it will calculate all metrics available.

 `--start-date`: The metric start date.
 Date in format YYYY-mm-dd